 MDRC has developed a body of rigorous evidence on interventions designed to help low-income college students succeed.
 This issue brief draws six lessons from that work for colleges and policymakers as they seek to improve college completion rates.

-MDRC’s College Promise Success Initiative provided technical assistance to College Promise and Free College programs interested in promoting success in college by implementing evidence-based student support...
+MDRC ’s College Promise Success Initiative provided technical assistance to College Promise and Free College programs interested in promoting success in college by implementing evidence-based student support practices.
+Through this initiative, MDRC disseminated best practices and tools to the 300-plus College Promise and Free College programs that exist...

 Testimony Before the California State Assembly Higher Education Committee and the Budget Subcommittee on Education Finance